Marino Franchitti

-Career
+Racing career

 Born in Bathgate, West Lothian, Scotland, Franchitti began his career in the mid/late 1990s, initially finding his feet in Formula Ford 1600 competing in The Champion of Oulton series against circuit specialists such as Alaric Gordon (Champion 1999, 2001 and 2018).
 These were times for learning and initially, results were poor and it was not clear that Marino had the talent to succeed.
 He moved on to Formula Vauxhall in 1998.

 In 2001, he began driving sports cars and won the GTO Championship in the British GT Championship series.
 He joined his brother in America in 2002, and drove in Grand Am and the American Le Mans Series, winning 1 race in the LMP 675 class.

 In 2003, he was a development driver for Scuderia Ecosse's Ferrari 360 effort, racing with the team at the 12 Hours of Sebring.

 In 2004, he was a driver for the Panoz Esperante factory team in ALMS as well as making a few Le Mans Series starts in a Porsche.
 He continued with the Panoz works outfit for the 2005 season, driving in the 24 Hours of Le Mans.

 In 2006, he returned to Scuderia Ecosse for their effort in FIA GT as well as making assorted other appearances in high-profile sports car endurance races, including the 24 Hours of Daytona for SAMAX Motorsport.